tedneward/Azgaarnoth/Creatures/Tabaxi.md

 > **[THE CAT LORD](../Religions/Pantheon/CatLord.md)**
 > The deity of the tabaxi is a fickle entity, as befits the patron of cats.
 The tabaxi believe that the Cat Lord wanders the world, watching over them and intervening in their affairs as needed.
 He has also been known to ignore those who beseech him, even in the most dire situations, as befits the nature of cats.
 Clerics of the Cat Lord are rare, and are almost exclusively of the tabaxi.
 Few non-tabaxi worship the Cat Lord, and even fewer trust him.

 ***Playable Race: Curious Cats.*** Tabaxi are known for [achieving fame and recognition](../Races/Tabaxi.md) as adventurers, and find that they are suited for any role they choose.
 Their natural tendencies towards performance mean many tabaxi become bards, but just as many choose to explore the power of illusion arcana (sorcery or wizardry).
 Some tabaxi choose to embrace their primal nature and become barbarians, where others follow their larcenous side and jump into roguery.
 Tabaxi make excellent druids, fine rangers, and if they feel the pull of the divine, sturdy clerics and paladins.
+For those tabaxi that can embrace the work, tabaxi make excellent monks, wizards, or mystics.

 ### Tabaxi Names
 Each tabaxi has a single name, determined by clan and based on a complex formula that involves astrology, prophecy, clan history, and other esoteric factors.
 Tabaxi names can apply to both males and females, and most use nicknames derived from or inspired by their full names.